 In recent years, the importance of employee well-being and work-life balance had been gaining momentum.
 But with the arrival of COVID-19, employee well-being became critical.
 In many ways, the pandemic has highlighted that there is nothing more important than our health and well-being.

-With this in mind, we will see organizations everywhere reviewing their mental health strategies and making changes to accommodate flexibility and offering a greater selection of employee benefits focused on supporting employee mental health and well-being.
+Post-COVID, we will see organizations everywhere reviewing their mental health strategies and making changes to accommodate flexibility by offering a greater selection of employee benefits that focus on supporting employee mental health and well-being.

 In our survey of over 9,000 HR professionals across Europe, 64% who said they have made changes to their strategic work around employee heath in response to the pandemic say they have implemented new routines and measures to prevent mental illness.